Vulnerability Disclosure Policy

 This list gives examples of vulnerabilities considered out of scope of our disclosure program.
 These reports won’t be rewarded.

-- Bugs not related to a security issue (non-200 HTTP response codes, application or server errors, and similar).
+- Bugs not related to a security issue (non-200 HTTP response codes, 200 response code when an error triggers, application or server errors, and similar), business logic (only) is not considered a security issue (example : sending more tests than expected from the type of customer plan).

 - Server-side request forgery (SSRF) not leading to information leak, Cross-site Request Forgery (CSRF) with no or low impact.